2ndStar/Mia60XT/README.md

 This repository has the production files for the Mia60XT keyboard.
 It is a 60% (Fixed JIS Layout) + XT Column with Topre switches.
 It has all the necessary files for one to create a copy for personal use.

+# Terms of Use
+Please refer to the LICENSE.md file in this repository for the terms of use.
+The purpose of sharing the design is so others may create their own copy of the keyboard if they wish while also preventing the commercial re-use of the design.

 ##  Disclaimer
 - **PCB Files**:
   - Not perfect!
 It works but needs to be bandaid fixed with Vial.
 I have no desire to fix the wiring issue but you're welcome to tinker with my rendition or make your own PCB.